James McCracken, LCSW

 James McCracken LCSW demonstrating the power of attachment

-Outside of my professional life, I enjoy time with my wife and son, our animal companions (one pictured above), family and friends, stories (film and television), music of all kinds, food of all sorts, and playing guitar in a local metal band.
+Outside of my professional life, I enjoy time with my wife and son, our animal companions (one pictured above), family and friends, watching dramas (film and television), listening to music of all kinds, eating food of all sorts, cycling on and off road, and playing guitar in bands that are hard, harsh and heavy.

 James McCracken, LCSW Durham Couples Therapy

-James McCracken is a Licensed Clinical Social Worker, Certified Emotionally Focused Therapy Practitioner and Supervisor, and Certified Discernment Counselor dedicated to improving the mental health and emotional well being of North Carolina residents.
-He and his associates provide couple therapy, marriage counseling, premarital counseling, sex therapy, discernment counseling, divorce counseling, co-parenting counseling, family therapy, individual psychotherapy, grief & loss counseling, LCSW Supervision, and EFT supervision services in his Durham, NC office and online.
-He and his associates are conveniently located to Carrboro, Chapel Hill, Raleigh, Hillsborough, Morrisville, Apex, and Cary for in-office visits, and are available online for all residents of North Carolina.
+James McCracken is a Licensed Clinical Social Worker, Certified Emotionally Focused Therapy (EFT) Practitioner and Supervisor, and Certified Accelerated Experiential Dynamic Psychotherapy (AEDP) Practitioner and Supervisor-in-Training dedicated to improving the mental health and emotional well being of North Carolina residents.
+He provides couple therapy, marriage counseling, premarital counseling, sex therapy, Emotionally Focused Therapy (EFT, EFCT, EFFT, EFIT), Discernment Counseling, divorce counseling, Conscious Uncoupling, co-parenting counseling, family therapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), individual psychotherapy, grief & loss counseling, and Accelerated Resolution Therapy (ART).
+He also offers Clinical Social Work Supervision, EFT (EFCT & EFFT) supervision, AEDP Supervision, and integrative psychotherapy and relationship therapy consultation services through North Carolina Therapy Professionals, PLLC (Co-Founder, Managing Member and Clinical Director).
+Located in Durham, NC, his office is conveniently located to Carrboro, Chapel Hill, Raleigh, Hillsborough, Morrisville, Apex, and Cary for in-office visits, and is available online for all residents of and visitors to North Carolina (for therapy services) and globally (for supervision and consultation).
 If you would like to learn more about this practice directly, receive a free brief consult, or set up an appointment, please call

 Racial Equality